airpants/clicker-heroes-guide/README.md

-# clicker-heroes-guide
+#Castor's Quick and Dirty Clicker Heroes FAQ
-Because I get tired of explaining this in chat.
+*Because I get tired of explaining this in chat.*

+**y u use github for dis?**
+Because shut up that's why.

+Check the wiki.